ave-llan/conference-central/README.md

 ### Sessions
 Session objects are children of conference objects and can be created by the organizer of the conference.

-Speakers at sessions must be registered users with a Profile just like attendees, so  `Session.speaker` simply points to a user_id.
+Speakers at sessions must be registered users with a Profile just like attendees, so  `Session.speaker` simply points to a user_id (via the `speakerUserId` attribute).
 Just like Conferences, Sessions have a `maxAttendees` property and a `seatsAvailable` count which decrements as attendees register for the session.

 ### Profile